vasilisvg/web-materials/posts/12-is-it-really-for-everyone.md

 ## Why does this page look like&nbsp;this?

-In design it is a common practice to say that you design your websites for 80% of the visitors.
+It is a common practice to say that you design your websites for 80% of the visitors.
 The other 20% are edge cases and can be ignored.
 From a business perspective this <em>could</em> make sense.
 In the short term this may give you enough profit.
 And the idea is that the cost of developing the site stays low: it is easier to design something when you don’t have to think about so called <em>edge cases</em>

 I took exactly this very common approach when I designed this page.
 Like all <em>good</em> designers I first picked a persona.
 And just like all designers I picked a persona that resembles someone I know very well.
 In this case, the persona resembles me.
 So I can now scientifically say that 80% of the visitors like lots of bright colours that slowly change.
 And 80% of the visitors want the logo to be in the footer.
 And 80% of the visitors agree that the best place for the navigation is also in the footer.

 I took this 80% value quite literally when I picked <a href="https://www.typotheque.com/fonts/maro">the font</a>: 20% of each letter is invisible.
 Which of course, makes it harder to read.
-But after extensive research with our persona it turns out that 80% of our visitors doesn’t mind.
+But after extensive research with our persona it turns out that 80% of our visitors don’t mind.

 <p class="sig">—Vasilis</p>